-As a general rule, smaller oval diamonds hide colour better than larger ones do.
+As a general rule, smaller oval cut diamonds, those weighing 0.50 carats and less, hide colour better than larger ones.
 That is why, depending on the size of the diamond you are going to purchase, you may not need to buy a premium colourless stone, even if you want it to look white.
-While it’s usually impossible to see the difference between two colour grades for an untrained eye, the difference in price can be significant.
+While it is usually impossible to see the difference between two adjacent colour grades for an untrained eye, the price difference can be significant.

-The chart below is a general guide for you to evaluate the clarity in oval diamonds.
+The chart below provides a general guideline for evaluating clarity in oval cut diamonds.

 Oval Cut Diamond Length to Width Ratio

 Each fancy diamond shape has a certain length to width ratio that is considered most appealing for that shape.
-While personal preference prevails, the optimal ratio for oval cut diamonds is between 1.30-1.50.
-Diamonds with a lower ratio may look too round, while diamonds with a higher ratio resemble the marquise cut.
+While personal preference prevails, the optimal ratio for oval cut diamonds is between 1.35 – 1.50.
+The higher the ratio, the thinner an oval diamond looks.